pauldotyu/kubestronaut/docs/kubernetes.md

 The following tools are necessary for a successful Kubernetes installation:

-- kubeadm: the command to bootstrap the cluster.
+- **kubeadm**: the command to bootstrap the cluster.
-- kubelet: the component that runs on all of the machines in the cluster and does things like starting pods and containers.
+- **kubelet**: the component that runs on all of the machines in the cluster and does things like starting pods and containers.
-- kubectl: the command line tool to interact with the cluster.
+- **kubectl**: the command line tool to interact with the cluster.

 **Reference:** [https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/#installing-kubeadm-kubelet-and-kubectl](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/#installing-kubeadm-kubelet-and-kubectl)